 You will need to have recognized credentials if you are going to practice law in Canada.
-This recognition requires you to pass the Canadian bar exam and complete an assessment process which shows local employers that you are eligible for hire.
-You can apply at any time to be assessed as it is seen as a separate process to immigration.
+This recognition requires you to pass the Canadian bar exam and complete an assessment process that shows local employers that you are eligible for hire.
+You can apply at any time to be assessed as it is seen as a separate process to Canadian immigration.

 Apply for assessment through the following process: